I tried out the Agent Toolkit for AWS integration feature of the AWS CLI

 After looking into it, I found that this command is used to configure Agent Toolkit for AWS (currently skill management) from the AWS CLI.

-For details about Agent Toolkit for AWS, please see the article by our colleague Ishikawa.
+For details about Agent Toolkit for AWS, please see our colleague Ishikawa's article.

-Note that AWS CLI v1, which will soon enter maintenance mode, is not supported, so please be aware of this.
+Please note that AWS CLI v1, which will soon be entering maintenance mode, is not supported.

 What you can do now

-With this aws agent-toolkit command, you can manage installation, download, and other operations for each skill provided by Agent Toolkit for AWS.
+With this aws agent-toolkit command, you can manage the installation and download of each skill provided by Agent Toolkit for AWS.

 The agents supported as of today are:

-Perhaps due to development timing, this also includes Gemini CLI, which is scheduled for deprecation, and Windsurf, which is being rebranded to Devin Desktop.
+Perhaps due to development timing, the list also includes Gemini CLI which is scheduled for deprecation, and Windsurf which is being rebranded to Devin Desktop.

-From a quick read of the source code on GitHub, support for the successor tools of both seemed a bit uncertain, so I expect they will be addressed in future versions.
+After briefly reading the source code on GitHub, support for the successor tools of both seems a bit uncertain, so I expect future versions will address this.

-Detection of each agent is determined by whether the designated configuration folder (for example, ~/.claude/) exists in the home directory, and you can also select which agents to use with the newly added aws configure agent-toolkit command.
+Agent detection is determined by whether the designated configuration folder (e.g., ~/.claude/) exists in the home directory, and you can also select the agents you want to use via the newly added aws configure agent-toolkit command.

-(By default, it appears that all installed agents are targeted.)
+(By default, it appears all installed agents are targeted)

 Trying it out

-From here, I think it will be easier to understand by seeing the actual results of trying it out.
+From here, I think it will be easier to understand if I show you the actual results of trying it out.

-For this time, I used my local environment (64-bit Japanese Windows 11) as the test environment, with the following tools already installed.
+For this testing, I used my local environment (64-bit Japanese Windows 11), with the following tools already installed.

 PS C:\> aws --version